Why was the committee launched?

-The SFC also aims to strengthen Germany's role in drafting the European Union's Action Plan on Sustainable Finance, which according to the committee's first interim report "did not take on a leading role appropriate to the country’s position" within the EU.
+The SFC also aims to strengthen Germany's voice in drafting the European Union's Action Plan on Sustainable Finance.
+According to the committee's first interim report the country "did not take on a leading role appropriate to the country’s position" within the EU.

 Germany's Sustainable Finance Committee: Chairs / Members / Observers

 Chair: Karsten Löffler (Frankfurt School of Finance & Management)

 Vice Chair: Kristina Jeromin (stock exchange Deutsche Börse Group)

 Silke Stremlau - Hannoversche Kassen

 Matthias Stapelfeldt - Union Investment Management Holding AG

 Helge Wulsdorf - Bank für Kirche und Caritas eG